asyncapi/learning-paths/100-level-AsyncAPI-Intro/step3.md

   version: 0.1.0
 ```

-This is like Chan saying, "I'm using the 3.0.0 space message rules, and I'm naming my plan `Sending Signal to Eve.`"
+This is like Chan saying, "I'm using the `3.0.0` space message rules, and I'm naming my plan `Sending Signal to Eve.`".

-#### Creating Channels and Messages
+#### Making a Message Route

-Chan then decides on the path his message will take to Eve.
-He sets up a channel, like a route in space, and names it `userSignedUp` with an address `Earth/letter`.
-The document looks like:
+Next, Chan picks a path for his message.
+He makes a channel called `spaceMessage` with the address `Earth/letter`.
+Now his plan looks like this:

 ```
 channels:
-  userSignedUp:
+  spaceMessage:
     address: Earth/letter
     messages:
       lettertoEarth: